Research Support Service

 Orders are typically completed within four business days.
 If you need any new reagents added to our available list, email firstname.lastname@example.org.

-You can pick up reagents from our lab spaces in Smilow 304 (522 First Avenue) and Alexandria Center for Life Sciences West Tower 543 (430 E 29th Street).
-In both locations, our staff is available to assist from 8:00AM to 4:00PM, while you have access 24/7 by entering with your ID badge.
-All reagents must be signed out by you on the computer provided.
-Instructions are posted onsite
+You can pick up reagents from our lab spaces in Smilow 304 (522 First Avenue), Alexandria Center for Life Sciences West Tower 543 (430 East 29th Street), and the Science Building 216 (435 East 30th Street).
+In all locations, our staff is available to assist from 8:00AM to 4:00PM, while you have access 24/7 by entering with your ID badge.
+You must sign out reagents on the computer provided.
+Instructions are posted onsite.

 Contact us with any further questions or comments at email@example.com.